-The Wisdom of Solomon, or the Book of Wisdom, is canonical (accepted) in the Catholic and Orthodox Christian traditions.
-While it is not canonical in the Jewish and Protestant traditions, it is generally respected as a witness to Hebrew and Greek worldviews, including the Jewish understanding of life after death, and the personification of Wisdom as God's agent in creation.
+The Wisdom of Solomon or the Book of Wisdom is canonical (accepted) in the Catholic and Orthodox Christian traditions.
+While not canonical in the Jewish and Protestant traditions, it is generally respected as a witness to Hebrew and Greek worldviews, including the Jewish understanding of life after death, and the personification of Wisdom as God's agent in creation.

-Though titled, the Book of Wisdom is more than a collection of wise teachings such as those found in Proverbs, Sirach, and Ecclesiastes; rather, it is an appeal to pursue wisdom itself.
-Such wisdom is what King Solomon asks of God in 1 Kings-"Give thy servant therefore an understanding mind to govern your people, that I may discern between good and evil; for who is able to govern this great people of yours" (1 Kings 3:9)?
-Thus the Book of Wisdom is traditionally ascribed to Solomon; for it was common practice in the 1st century B.C. to attribute authorship to "great men" such as Solomon to lend the book greater credibility.
+Despite its title, the Book of Wisdom is more than a collection of wise teachings such as those in Proverbs, Sirach, and Ecclesiastes; it is an appeal to pursue wisdom itself.
+Such wisdom is what King Solomon famously requests in 1 Kings: "Give thy servant therefore an understanding mind to govern your people, that I may discern between good and evil; for who is able to govern this great people of yours" (1 Kings 3:9)?
+Thus the Book of Wisdom is traditionally ascribed to Solomon; for it was common practice in the 1st century B.C. to attribute authorship to "great men" such as Solomon, thus giving the book more credibility.

 The author, a well-educated Jew from Alexandria, Egypt, was writing to his fellow Jews.
-He knew how difficult it was for them to maintain their faith and traditions living in Iraq and Syria, and he did not want them to succumb to the materialism of the surrounding nations.
-So the author uses Wisdom's teachings to highlight God's concern for man, reminding them of the essential truths about God and the relevance of the Jewish faith in their time.
+He knew how difficult it was for them to maintain their faith and traditions living in Iraq and Syria, and he did not want them to succumb to the surrounding pagan materialism.
+So the author uses Wisdom's teachings to highlight God's concern for man, reminding them of the deep truths about God and the validity of the Jewish faith for the times in which they lived.

 The first section (chapters 1-5) contrasts the godly with the ungodly.
 The godly are the righteous who live in communion with God, while the ungodly are those who live only for the moment, never thinking about eternal life.
 Indeed, the ungodly pursue evil and make a covenant with death, tormenting and oppressing the godly.
-However, in due time God will right all wrongs.
+However in due time God will right all wrongs.
 Eventually the ungodly will be punished and put to shame.